-3.4 Boundary
+3.2 Boundary

-3.4.1 Primary Category

-WORLD\1 and WORLD\2 will be enclosed by a wall of height 15 cm.

-- 3.4.2 Secondary Category - a) WORLD 1 will be enclosed by a wall of height 15 cm. - b) There will be no wall around the boundary for WORLD\2.
+- 3.2.1 For the primary sub league WORLD\1 and WORLD\2 will be enclosed by a wall of height 15 cm. - 3.2.2 For the open sub league WORLD\1 will be enclosed by a wall of height 15 cm.
+There will be no wall around the boundary for WORLD\2.
 Teams are required to keep the robot within the virtual arena based on the dimensions given.
 There will be an indication of the boundary for audience.

-3.5 Markers
+3.3 Arena Obstacles and Markers

-3.5.1 There may be some markers in the virtual/real worlds.
-The markers can be used to help the virtual/real robot for its localization, guidance, etc. The minimum size of the marker is 2cm x 2cm.
-The color and shape of the marker is not fixed.
+3.3.1 Markers.
+There may be some markers in the virtual/real worlds.
+The makers can be used to help the virtual/real robot for its localization, guidance, etc. The minimum size of the marker is 2cm x 2cm.
+The colour and shape of the marker is not fixed.